gabrielmpozza/Screen-Sound/readme.md

-# "A C# console application designed to manage a list of bands and their corresponding ratings."
+# A C# console application designed to manage a list of bands and their corresponding ratings.

 ## 📖 Description